 “The stereograph, as we have called the double picture designed for the stereoscope, is to be the card of introduction to make all mankind acquaintances.
 The first effect of looking at a good photograph through the stereoscope is a surprise such as no painting ever produced.
 The mind feels its way into the very depths of the picture.”
-3
+2

 Inspired by Holmes’ descriptions, Benjamin W. Kilburn, a photographer from Littleton, New Hampshire, began experimenting with stereo photography as early as 1865.
 Initially he photographed views of the nearby White Mountains, and later, scenic views throughout the US, Europe and Asia.
 The Kilburn Brothers and, later, B. W. Kilburn Co., were largely responsible for the popularization of the stereo view in 19th century America.
 Their inexpensive cards (and inexpensive Holmes viewers) allowed the growing middle and working classes to experience world travel.

-In 1882, Elmer Underwood of Ottawa, Kansas, a subscription book salesman and his brother Bert, a bookkeeper, decided to try selling Kilburn line of stereographs in the West.
+In 1882, Elmer Underwood of Ottawa, Kansas, a subscription book salesman, and his brother Bert, a bookkeeper, decided to try selling Kilburn line of stereographs in the West.
 The venture was immediately successful, and soon the brothers added images from a number of photographers.
 Within a few years they established Underwood and Underwood Publishers and began to produce their own negatives.
 They moved the business to New York in 1891, and by the early 1900s were producing more than 25,000 cards per day.

 Ultimately the stereograph became a victim of its own success.
 By the 1920s halftone stereo chromolithographs flooded the market, priced at less than a penny a piece.
-This, combined with the rising popularity of halftone-illustrated media (Time and Life magazines, e.g.), the the emergence of the motion picture, and finally the Great Depression resulted in their decline.
+This, combined with the rising popularity of halftone-illustrated media (Time and Life magazines, e.g.), the emergence of the motion picture, and finally the Great Depression resulted in their decline.
 Eventually most of the publishers sold their negative libraries to Keystone, which continued to produced stereographs (mostly educational or technical views) until at least 1955.

-Between 1860 and 1930 more than seven million different images were produced.
+Between 1860 and 1930 the six major publishers – Underwood and Underwood, Keystone, B.W.
+Kilburn, H.C.
+White, Griffith and Griffith and Universal Photo Art – produced almost seven million different images and more than 300 million cards.
 Travel scenes were, by far, the most common, but other genres, including humorous or satirical courtship, marriage and children’s series were also popular.
-The Wedding set (usually 12 cards, but in our case 18), produced by all of the major stereo publishers, included views of the courtship, the wedding march and ceremony, the wedding breakfast, and finally, a scene from the bridal suite, where, often, the bride was dressed only in a petticoat.
-This last card, Victorian soft-core porn at it’s middle-America best, was responsible for many a door-to-door sale.3
+The Wedding set (usually 12 cards, but in our case 18), produced by all of the major publishers, included views of the courtship, the wedding march and ceremony, the wedding breakfast, and often a scene from the bridal suite, where the bride was dressed only in a petticoat.
+This last card, no doubt, was responsible for many a door-to-door sale.3

-15 Feb 2009, updated 8 Feb 2010 ‧ Photography
+15 Feb 2009, updated 14 Jan 2015 ‧ Photography